kategapaliak/kategapaliak.github.io/_pages/about.md

 <br>

-I was born in Ukraine and grew up in Lviv, where I studied architecture at National University “Lviv Polytechnik” Master of Architecture Specialization "Restoration Monumental Heritage".
+I was born in Ukraine and grew up in Lviv.
+I studied at National University “Lviv Polytechnic”, and obtained a master's degree in architecture and monumental heritage restoration.

 From 2008 to 2017, I’ve been working as an architect in Lviv.
-In 2016 ended a course of basic UI/UX and start my design journey not only in building structures.
-The same things that drew me to designing physical spaces eventually drew me to the digital world - a passion for user-centered design, an appreciation for aesthetics, and the desire to tackle complex problems.
-And as it turns out, there are many similarities between the two professions.
+In 2016, I completed a course of basic UI/UX and started my design journey in web, mobile and app design.
+The same things that drew me to designing physical spaces eventually drew me to the digital world - with a passion for user-centered design, an appreciation for aesthetics, the desire to dig deeper in context and tackle complex problems.
+As it turns out, there are many similarities between these two professions.

-Since 2017 I’ve design user experience remotely part-time and bring up my daughter.
+Since 2017, I’ve been working part time and designing user experience for web and mobile and bringing up my daughter.

-When I’m not designing, I am most likely traveling, experiencing new cultures, enjoy the urban and natural landscapes, running or sketch with a cup of coffee.
+When I’m not designing, I am likely to travel and experience new cultures, enjoying the urban and natural landscapes, run or sketch with a cup of coffee.

 Here is  [my cv]({{site.url}}/pdf/cv.pdf){:type="application/pdf"}